gh-drourke/git_bump/README.md

 All content above this line should be deleted before the next branch commit.

-# Tagging
+# Versions

-Tags are maintained in a three digit format: Major.minor.patch
+Versions are maintained in a 3-tuple format: Major.minor.patch

-1. Any branch commit can receive a lightweight tag.
+1. Any branch commit can (and by default does) receive a lightweight tag.

 2. An annotated tag can be made after any branch commit.

-(to implement: only if it has a version number that corresponds to a local tag commit.)

 3. A 'suggested tag' is offered based on the latest tag in a sequence.

 4. Tags may not be reused.

-5. Tags are strictly used in triplet format: M.m.p
+5. Tags are strictly used in 3-tuple format: M.m.p

 # Usage